 By Dushyant Shekhawat Nov.
 29, 2017

-The 10-year-old me would certainly have been devastated at the findings announced by scientists in the Royal Society’s journal, Proceedings B. A team of killjoys, led by the University of Buffalo’s Charlotte Lindqvist, published findings that claim the Himalayan legend of the Yeti is just that – a legend.
+This comes as great news to cryptid fans like me, who were devastated at the findings announced by scientists in the Royal Society’s journal, Proceedings B, in 2017.
+A team of killjoys, led by the University of Buffalo’s Charlotte Lindqvist, published findings that claim the Himalayan legend of the Yeti is just that – a legend.

 Driven by the need to crush childhood dreams of kids worldwide, Lindqvist’s team analysed a wealth of genetic material, including hair, fecal samples, and preserved taxidermy relics, to attribute them to three different species of Himalayan bears.
 Bears!
 Imagine every thrilling tale of adventure in the Himalayas you’ve ever heard, from Tintin to Chacha Chowdhary, and think of how the dramatic stakes would have fallen if the monster stalking our heroes wasn’t Yeti, but just good old Yogi.